eschizoid/container-orchestration/README.md

 the applications and Docker containers have been pre-built and published to [Docker Hub][docker-hub].

 # Getting started

 ## Kubernetes

 The firs thing you need to do is install Kubernetes command line interface (`kubectl`).
 This will allow you to communicate with all different Kubernetes components such as: pods, services and nodes.

 ### Install kubectl

 #### Linux

 ```
 curl -O https://storage.googleapis.com/bin.kuar.io/linux/kubectl
 chmod +x kubectl
 sudo cp kubectl /usr/local/bin/kubectl
 ```

 #### OS X

 ```
 brew install kubectl
 ```

 #### Windows

-At the time or writing this, there was nto official support for `kubectl` on Windows.
+At the time of writing this, there was no official support for `kubectl` on Windows.
 You will have to ssh into the container to run commands.

 ### Create docker machine (OS X and Windows)

 In case you don't have docker-machine, just execute the following helper script to create one:

 ```